안녕하세요. 토미입니다.

 For example, 먹다 becomes 먹는다고 하다 “I heard (someone) eats.”

-Second: A verb without a final consonant, you add -ㄴ다고 하다.
+Second: For a verb without a final consonant, you add -ㄴ다고 하다.

 For example, 하다 becomes 한다고 하다 “I heard (someone) does.”

-For example, 좋다 “good” becomes 좋다고 하다 “I heard (someone) said it is good.”
+For example, 좋다 (good) becomes 좋다고 하다 “I heard (someone) say it is good.”

-아프다 “painful” becomes 아프다고 하다 ”I heard (someone) said it is painful.”
+아프다 “painful” becomes 아프다고 하다 “I heard (someone) say it is painful.”

 Ex.1)